Essential Functions of a Physical Therapist Assistant Student

 - Experience may include paid or unpaid hours including observation, volunteer work, job shadows, and informational interviews.
 Experience in more than one physical therapy setting is also beneficial (e.g., a hospital and a nursing home; an outpatient clinic and a school).

-- Experience verification forms must be returned to you in a sealed letterhead envelope from the facility in which your hours were obtained.
+- Experience verification forms must be signed by a PT or PTA and returned to you in a sealed letterhead envelope from the facility in which your hours were obtained.
 Submit these with the sealed envelopes intact.

 - Recommendation forms